haroohie-club/SerialLoops/README.md

 If you'd like to contribute new features or fixes, we recommend [getting in touch on Discord first](https://discord.gg/nesRSbpeFM) before submitting a pull request!

 ### Testing
 Serial Loops has headless tests that run to test the UI and other functionality of the program.
-To run tests locally, you will need to define either a `ui_vals.json` file or set an environment variable.

-First, download [these test assets](https://haroohie.nyc3.cdn.digitaloceanspaces.com/bootstrap/serial-loops/test-assets.zip) -OutFile $(Build.ArtifactStagingDirectory)/test-assets.zip) and unzip them to a directory somewhere.
-Then, specify that directory in the `ui_vals.json` as `AssetsDirectory` or set the environment variable `ASSETS_DIRECTORY` to that path.

 Tests can be run via `dotnet test` (make sure to add `-f net8.0` on Linux or Mac) or through the test runners in Rider or Visual Studio.